A gallbladder radionuclide scan is an imaging test that uses radiation to detect:

 - birth defects

-There is, however, a rare chance of an allergic reaction, which is typically mild.
+There’s a rare chance of an allergic reaction, which is typically mild.

-Also, let your doctor know if you have problems lying still for an extended period, as the test can take up to 90 minutes.
+Let your doctor know if you have problems lying still for an extended period, as the test can take up to 90 minutes.

 When the medication (radionuclide) has properly absorbed into your body, the scan portion of the test begins.
 The technician will slide you into the machine feet-first.
 Your head will remain outside of the machine.